 Please note: In order to comply with Safety Regulations, customers using a POC shall be seated in a seat closest to the window and may not occupy the emergency exit or the bulkhead row (unit must be stored under seat in front of the passenger).
-POC may be used during take off/landing as long as it is remains stowed under seat in front of the passenger.
+POC may be used during takeoff/landing as long as it remains stowed under seat in front of the customer.

 Ventilators, Respirators, and CPAP Machines

 Portable electronic personal ventilators, respirators, and continuous positive airway pressure (CPAP) machines approved by the FAA may be carried and used on board Alaska Airlines, at no charge, in accordance with specific FAA guidelines.

 A forty-eight (48) hour minimum advance notification to reservations is required for customers using a ventilator, respirator or CPAP machine onboard.
 Reservations will ensure the device you are planning to use is on the list of current, approved devices and will provide guidance on the number of batteries you will need for your flight.

 The U.S. Department of Transportation/FAA permits air carriers to accept only those devices with manufacturer labeling indicating the device meets FAA requirements.
 We currently allow devices not meeting the new labeling requirements, provided that the device is on our list of approved devices.
 Please contact Alaska Airlines reservations for questions regarding the approved list.